blkwtkns/SPY/README.md

 ### Using Docker

-Install Docker and Docker-Compose (Docker-Machine needed for Mac and Windows environments)
+Install Docker and Docker-Compose (Docker-Machine also needed for Mac and Windows environments)

 Build and start nodeapp and postgresql images as daemons